 All that aside, the Tube Screamer is a mid-boosting overdrive that produces a somewhat thin, relatively transparent tone that was popular for power blues players beginning in the late 70s.
 Many, many players have used it, and that almost certainly includes one of your favorite musicians.
 Of course, what’s available new these days is a reissue, and with its higher output and now made with quality controlled parts, the TS9 is likely the choice for modern players.
 It doesn’t have nearly as much gain on tap as most other overdrives, so you’ll want to go with this if you only need a little bump or tonal variation.
 You get knobs for Drive, Tone, and Level.
 A common application for this is to put the Drive to max and control the pedal almost entirely with Level.

 Because it’s so enormously popular, emulations are common, including the ultra-cheap Joyo Vintage Overdrive.
-The overdrive I use is a discontinued BBE Green Screamer with very similar attributes that I got for less than $50.
+I used to use a BBE Green Screamer with very similar attributes that I got for less than $50.
 Ibanez also maintains various versions to keep up with the imitators, including the somewhat cheaper Mini and (for 808 lovers) the very costly hand-wired version.
 If you’re planning to spend that much on an 808, though, hold on for our next selection.

-Yes, as I previously mentioned, I am an unabashed EQD fanboy.
-I’ve yet to be disappointed with any of their pedals and find that they often exceed what has traditionally been viewed as the best.
+EQD pedals often exceed what has traditionally been viewed as the best.
 This one is no exception.
 After long resisting calls to do so, EQD finally came out with their take on the vintage TS808.
 Uninspired by the original, though, they went above and beyond to make the old workhorse into something new.
 For quite a bit less than the hand-wired Ibanez version, you get this (still hand-wired) incredibly versatile unit.